Jawny-E/MiniArduino/ElectronicDice/README.md

 ## Use this project for yourself
-Feel free to steal or change anything about it!
+Feel free to steal or change anything about it (appreciate credit tho)!
 I personally found it to be quite a cool hobby project